Wild Atlantic Way Cork

 The Coastal Causeway route in Northern Ireland.
 Photo: Stefan Schnebelt for Tourism Ireland.

-The tour covers a large part of the Wild Atlantic Way and Causeway Coast in Northern Ireland.
-Passengers will also visit Cork, Blarney Castle, the Ring of Kerry, the Cliffs of Moher, Connemara, the Aran Islands, and much more.
+The tour covers a large part of the Wild Atlantic Way and the Causeway Coast in Northern Ireland, in addition to Belfast.
+Passengers will also visit Cork, Blarney Castle, the Ring of Kerry, the Cliffs of Moher, Connemara, and the Aran Islands.

 people walking on a pedestrianized street is it possible to get around Ireland without a car